jeevnayak/gapfill/README.md

 - The number of nouns in the sentence
 - The number of pronouns in the sentence (this is a negative signal)

-Each chosen sentence is then broken down into noun phrases and one candidate is chosen from each noun phrase.
+Each chosen sentence is then broken down into noun phrases and one candidate word to blank out is chosen from each noun phrase.
 The best word is chosen from the candidate list based on how often that word appears in the article and whether it appears in the article title.

 The App
 -